cs220s25/collaboration_example7/README.md

 ## Contributors

-* Amanda McNesby
+* Amanda McNesby mcnesbya@moravian.edu
-* Deborah Rabinovich
+* Deborah Rabinovich rabinovichd@moravian.edu

 This repo is used to teach collaboration in a git repo.